-Pan de tres puntas is a specialty of Arequipa, a beautiful city in southern Peru that is surrounded by three dramatic volcanos (read more about Arequipa here).
-Pan de tres puntas is a triangular bread with a crispy crust, often prepared in big clay ovens.
-It's an attractive, tasty bread that's fun to make.
+Pan de tres puntas is a specialty of Arequipa, a dramatically beautiful city in southern Peru that is surrounded by three dramatic volcanos (read more about Arequipa here).
+Pan de tres puntas is a triangular bread (tres puntas = three points) with a crispy crust, often prepared in big wood burning clay ovens, giving it the same slightly charred appearance and taste as wood fired pizza.
+The triangular shape of the bread is meant to resemble El Misti, the biggest volcano that overlooks Arequipa.

 - 1 tablespoon instant yeast